telnet23/arcgis-dl/README.md

 ## Formats

-Layers are downloaded in GeoJSON format when GeoJSON is supported by the server and in JSON format when GeoJSON is not supported by the server.
+Layers can be downloaded from the server in GeoJSON format or Esri JSON format.
 Third-party utilities, such as [`ogr2ogr`](https://gdal.org/programs/ogr2ogr.html), may be used to convert layers to other formats, such as GeoPackage or Esri Shapefile:

 ```
 ogr2ogr -f GPKG example.gpkg layers/example/**.geojson